2i2c-org/docs/index.md

 about/projects
 ```

-## Hub configuration options
+## Hub configuration reference

 These pages list the different ways hub admins can configure how
 their hub behaves.
+Some of these can be changed directly by the hub administrator
+via the [configurator](admin/howto/configurator.md) interface, while some of
-Most of them require working with a 2i2c engineer
+them require help from a 2i2c engineer.
-to realize the configuration option.

 ```{toctree}
 :maxdepth: 1